 For example, the quality of language significantly improves as a result of using a word processor due to problems with planning and organisation when writing by hand.

 (This also extends to the use of electronic braillers and tablets.)

-- 5.8.2 The use of word processors in controlled assessment or coursework components will be considered standard practice unless prohibited by the specification. - 5.8.3 It is permissible for a candidate using a word processor in an examination to type certain questions, i.e. those requiring extended writing, and handwrite shorter answers, annotate maps/ diagrams. - N.B.
+5.8.2 The use of word processors in non-examination assessment components will be considered standard practice unless prohibited by the specification.

+5.8.3 A candidate may use a word processor in an examination to type certain questions, i.e. those requiring extended writing, and handwrite shorter answers.

+N.B.
 Examinations which have a significant amount of writing, as well as those that place a greater demand on the need to organise thought and plan extended answers, are those where candidates will frequently need to type.
 Examinations which require more simplistic answers are often easier to handwrite within the answer booklet.
 The candidate avoids the difficulty of visually tracking between the question paper and screen.